rails/propshaft/UPGRADING.md

 4. Remove the file `config/initializers/assets.rb`;
 5. Remove the file `bin/webpack`;
 5. Remove the file `bin/webpack-dev-server`;
-6. Remove the folder `config/webpack`;
+6. Remove the folder `config/webpack` (note: any custom configuration should be migrated to the new `webpack.config.js` file);
 7. Replace all instances of `javascript_pack_tag` with `javascript_include_tag` and add `defer: true` to them.

 After you are done you will notice that the install step added various files to your project and updated some of the existing ones.

 **The new 'bin/dev' and 'Procfile.dev' files**

 The `./bin/dev` file is a shell script that uses [foreman](https://github.com/ddollar/foreman) and `Procfile.dev` to start two processes in a single terminal: `rails s` and `yarn build`.
-The latter replaces `webpack-dev-server` in bundling and watching for changes in javascript files.
+The latter replaces `webpack-dev-server` for bundling and watching for changes in javascript files.

 **The 'build' attribute added to packages.json**

 This is the command that `yarn build` will use to bundle javascript files.

-**The new 'webpack.config.js file'**
+**The new 'webpack.config.js' file**

 In `webpacker` this file was hidden inside the gem, but now you can edit it directly.
 If you had custom configuration in `config/webpack` you can move them to here.
 Projects with multiple entrypoints will need to adjust the `entry` attribute: